 2 tbsp Sichuan Chili Crisp

-3 tbsp chili oil with bits (*super easy recipe for this below, but you can substitute with regular oil for less heat if you'd like)
+3 tbsp chili oil (*super easy recipe for this below, but you can substitute with regular oil for less heat if you'd like)

 1 tbsp fermented black beans